huggingface/transformers/docs/source/en/tasks/prompting.md

 >>> for seq in sequences:
 ...     print(f"Result: {seq['generated_text']}")
 """Result:
-We now have 13 muffins."""
+The total number of muffins now is 21.
+You baked 15 muffins, ate 2, and then gave another 5 to a neighbor, so that's 16 muffins."""
 ```

-This is a wrong answer.
-Looks like at this point basic prompts are not enough and for more complex reasoning tasks we'll need to apply some
-advanced techniques that are covered later in this guide.
+This is a wrong answer, it should be 12.
+In this case, this can be due to the prompt being too basic, or due to the choice
+of model, after all we've picked the smallest version of Falcon.
+Reasoning is difficult for models of all sizes, but larger
+models are likely to perform better.

 ## Best practices of LLM prompting